-Treatment of reflux in GSV or SSV by ASVAL, consists of elimination of all dilated superficial varicose tributaries by phlebectomy or sclerotherapy from their uppermost connection to the saphenous trunk down to their most distal point (Figure 8.9).
-Following such a procedure reflux in the GSV disappears ^{15, 24} and GSV diameter becomes reduced.45 Quill and Fegan also found such reversibility of the saphenous reflux following sclerotherapy.46
+Treatment of reflux in GSV or SSV by ASVAL, consists of elimination of all dilated superficial varicose tributaries by phlebectomy of the performance of the performance of the uppermost connection to the performance of the performance of the their most distal point (Figure 8.8).
+Following such a procedure reflux in the GSV disappears and GSV diameter becomes reduced.
+Quill and Fegan also found such reversibility of the saphenous reflux following sclerotherapy.